DesBoe/LepyLoop/README.md

 This tool is a help to run a huge pile of images with LEPY (https://github.com/tzlr-de/LEPY).
 For detailed information, please refer to Correa-Carmona et al, 2025.
-Preprit @ https://doi.org/10.32942/X2WS78
+Preprint @ https://doi.org/10.32942/X2WS78

 Note:
 LEPY can be executed completely without this assistant scripts.
 However, this scripts might help you to organize your data in an easy way.